“Some see weeds, others see wishes”

 ● Does my plan limit how many sessions per calendar year I can have?
 If so,

 Please note the following: As we do not bill insurance providers, with whom we are not contracted with directly, payment is due at the beginning of each session.
-Fees are payable by cash, check, Health and Savings Account (HSA) or Flexible Spending Account (FSA) with an associated card (Visa or MasterCard logo required).
+Fees are payable by cash or check.
 Upon your request, a receipt (also referred to as a super bill) can be provided.
 On that receipt, there is a section for what’s called a CPT Code and a diagnosis code.
 If you are deciding to submit this to your insurance to seek possible reimbursement, we would include both the CPT Code and insurance code for your diagnosis.

 It is important to know that while insurance can lower your cost, insurances typically require we make a clinical diagnosis.
 This diagnosis becomes a part of your permanent medical record and may have current or future implications.
 This process is completely up to you.
 We are happy to discuss the pros and cons of utilizing out-of-network benefits.